valerenegoh/MiditoArduino/README.md

 For example, to play Do Re Mi in 25 note range:<br/>
 `python preprocessing.py 2 GI25`

-**Part 2: Running** plays the song in real time through an Arduino (e.g. LED flashing lights) via running a Serial communication with Python.<br/>
+**Part 2: Running** reads the corresponding txt file and sends the notes to play to an Arduino via Serial communication.
+Result is the song being played in real time through e.g. LED flashing lights.<br/>
 You will need a connected Arduino for this to work.<br/>
 Enter the following in your command line:<br/>
 'python main.py'